oleeskild/obsidian-digital-garden/content/000 Home.md

 This test vault enables snapshot testing of the garden compilation!
 To generate the snapshot:

-- run `Generate Garden Snapshot` from the command palette
+- run `Generate Syncer Snapshot` from the command palette
 - Snapshot generation is also run on plugin load.